 Sarah is an internationally known disability activist, having served as executive director of the Silicon Valley Independent Living Center and program director at Access Living of Metropolitan Chicago.
 She represented the U.S. at the 2012 Asia Pacific Disability Conference in South Korea, represented Centene at the 2022 Harkin International Disability Employment Summit in Belfast Ireland, and presented at the fifth session of the United Nations Conference of State Parties to the Convention on the Rights of Persons with Disabilities.

-Sarah earned her bachelor’s degree in history of public policy from the University of California, Santa Barbara, and participated in the PhD program in disability studies at the University of Illinois at Chicago.
+Sarah earned her bachelor’s degree in history of public policy from the University of California, Santa Barbara, and participated in the doctorate program in disability studies at the University of Illinois at Chicago.

 Sarah lives in rural California with her husband, two children, a rabbit, chickens, goat, fish, guinea pig, a dog named Xena Princess Warrior, and a horse named Misty/Little Miss Fancy Pants.